join-monster/join-monster/README.md

 }
 ```

-### 4. Adding Joins
+### 5. Adding Joins

-Let's add a field to our `User` which is a `GraphQLObjectType`: their `Comments` which also map to a SQL table.
+Let's add a field to our `User` which is a `GraphQLObjectType`: their `Comments` which also map to a SQL table as a one-to-many relationship.
 Let's define that type and add the additional SQL metadata.

 ```javascript
 const Comment = new GraphQLObjectType({